 That summer of 1856 a representative of the Dallas Weekly Herald even came over to spend a few days in Fort Worth and to attend the Independence Day barbecue at the Cold Springs.
 The Dallas writer afterward waxed uncharacteristically ecstatic over Fort Worth’s amenities.

 Five years later, as the Civil War raged, a barbecue at the Cold Springs on July 20 included a military parade.
-This was the barbecue where attorney A. Y. Fowler and Sheriff John York got crossways with each other.
+This was the barbecue at which attorney A. Y. Fowler and Sheriff John York got crossways with each other.
 A month later the two men would kill each other.

 Even into the early twentieth century the Cold Springs was the scene of gatherings.

 But notice that none of these clips gives readers a location of the Cold Springs.
-Back then local newspapers did not pinpoint local locations as they do now because they didn’t need to: Fort Worth was so small that readers knew where everything was.
+Back then local newspapers did not pinpoint local locations because they didn’t need to: Fort Worth was so small that readers knew where everything was located.
+Newspapers were writing for present readers, not future historians.

-But do we know today?
+So what do we future historians know?
 Where exactly within the Samuels Avenue peninsula was the Cold Springs?

 A clue is found in a 1949 Star-Telegram story about a letter written in 1893 by Simon B. Farrar, who had ridden with Colonel Johnson on that scouting trip in 1849: “Col. Johnson, Dr. Echols, Charles Turner, Joe Parker and myself came out from Shelby County, and after about a week at Johnson’s Station we started with Major Arnold and his command up the Trinity in search of a place to locate the regular United States troops. . . .
 We passed the first night near Terry Springs, now known as Cold Springs.”